Mohsen Fakhrizadeh: Alleged Israeli involvement

-Western intelligence sources, including from US intelligence, speaking anonymously to the media also claimed that Israel was behind the attack.
+Some Western intelligence sources, including from US intelligence, speaking anonymously to the media also claimed that Israel was behind the attack.
 An unnamed Western intelligence source told Israel's Channel 12 that the assassination was the pinnacle of Israel's long-term plans.
-Speaking anonymously to The New York Times, an anonymous Israeli official who was reportedly involved in tracking Fakhrizadeh for years also claimed that Israel was responsible for the assassination and said that the world should thank Israel for carrying it out.
+Speaking anonymously to The New York Times, an anonymous Israeli official who was reportedly involved in tracking Fakhrizadeh for years also claimed Israel was responsible for the assassination and said that the world should thank Israel for carrying it out.
 Former CIA official and security analyst Bruce Riedel likewise attributed the attack to Israeli intelligence and said that Israel was showing extraordinary and unprecedented levels of ability in striking at key individuals in enemy territory.

 Amos Yadlin, head of the Institute for National Security Studies at Tel Aviv University, said that although Iranians will find a replacement for Soleimani, nobody will have the special skills to replace Fakhrizadeh at this level.
 Moreover, unlike Soleimani's assassination, nobody took responsibility in Fakhrizadeh's case, therefore Iran does not have to react quickly, which means they will probably wait until the end of Trump's tenure to retaliate.
 Yadlin considers the most dangerous option for Iran to fire ballistic missiles against Israel, while more feasible reprisals are accelerating Iran's nuclear program by enriching uranium to a higher level and installing advanced centrifuges, or attacking Israeli embassies and diplomats, along similar lines to Iran's response to the killing of its nuclear scientists between 2010 and 2012.
 Yadlin also criticized some reactions to Fakhrizadeh's assassination by saying "the Americans were quick to leak to The New York Times that it was done by Israel.
 Any more evidence which helps Iran to decide on retaliating against Israel is a mistake."

 Apprehensive of retaliation, Israel placed its embassies on high alert on 28 November.
 Following the incident, Jewish communities in the diaspora were also placed on high alert.
 Israel's National Security Council urged greater vigilance for Israelis living and travelling abroad.
 Israeli security officials advised former nuclear scientists, who had worked at a reactor in Dimona to be cautious.
 Likely to deter an Iranian retaliation, Israel deployed a submarine to the Persian Gulf.
 That same day, the USS Georgia was sighted in the gulf, the first such Ohio-class guided-missile submarine spotted in the area in eight years.